 Our Disability and Inclusion Service provides advice to our students on Specific Learning Differences (SpLD’s) such as Dyslexia.

-You may have been referred to us via your tutor who suspects that you may have a specific learning difference.
+You may have been referred to us via your academic coach who suspects that you may have a specific learning difference.
 Alternatively, you may be concerned that you might have a specific learning difference and it is affecting your academic performance.

 If you have previously been assessed and already have a report which outlines recommendations, this should be submitted to our Disability and Inclusion Service for review.
 In many cases a further assessment will not be necessary however please note that, due to the nature of some courses and/or the requirements of Professional Regulatory Bodies, a student with a Specific Learning Difference may be required to undertake a new SpLD assessment.